The secret to staying off Instagram is simple. Just block it!

 When was the last time you were scrolling Instagram and completely lost track of time?
 Maybe you fell down the hashtag rabbit hole or kept swiping up for just one more dancing baby reel, only to look up and realize your entire afternoon was wasted.

 While we may believe we’re just chatting with friends and having a little fun, we’re actually being manipulated into an addictive habit cycle.
-Over 210 million people worldwide are thought to suffer from social media and internet addiction.
+Over 210 million people worldwide are thought to suffer from compulsive social media and internet use.

 If you want your next Instagram ban to last, you’ll need more than good intentions — you’ll need a plan.
 Find out how you can take a break from Instagram and why it’s long overdue in this practical guide.

 Social Media Addiction Is Real

 Social media has become a feature of our culture, a phenomenon that will define the 21st century.
 As of 2020, over 223 million Americans were active on social networks.
 By 2021, that number had risen to about 295 million, or 82% of our population.